ericstmoore/ericstmoore.github.io/thoughts/apples.md

 ___

-_Apples are evaluated only by their quality as a snack, plain, uncooked, sometimes refrigerated.
+_Apples are evaluated only by their quality as a snack.
+Plain, uncooked, sometimes refrigerated.
 Unless otherwise noted, all specimens were purchased from grocery stores in Texas._

 The birth of this page may be in response to judgement of my once-uneducated apple preferences.
 Never should the apple consumer consume apples blindly.
 Genuine apple criticism is the only true path to a riper age.